haxysingh/fuc-virus/README.md

 5. Boom you will get the output if your file is affected or not it will also show you virus scans.

+6. Sometimes programme will not show you the ouput you just have to try again and the second time it will surely work.